boggydigital/clo/docs/clove.md

 All arguments are considered to be binary (presence of the argument is `true` and absence is `false`), unless they have Values specified or

+- Env - read the value from environment variable if not specified in the command-line (CLI values are more specific and would take priority).
+Env key is a combination of ENV-PREFIX(when present)_COMMAND_ARGUMENT.
+For `env-prefix="CLV"`, `command="verify"` and `argument="path"` environment variable would be `CLV_VERIFY_PATH`.
 - Default - denotes a default argument that doesn't require a token.
 Default argument values are the first arguments for a command.
 That doesn't mean that the first argument specified automatically becomes default!
 Default argument can be specified in any position in the arguments list and there can only be one default argument for a command.
 - Multiple - specifies whether argument can be used multiple times.
 Unless this is explicitly set to `true`, argument (and it's value if applicable) is only expected once.
 If set to `true`, this argument can be present several times, or if argument supports values (fixed or variable) - argument token can be specified once and multiple values can be provided (fixed or variable).
 - Required - denotes a required argument that always must be present for a command.